Editor’s Note: This instruction piece has been updated from its original posting in 2002, and remains a great guide to better ballstriking.

 Posture is a critical element of the golf swing, and is often overlooked by golf instructors and recreational players alike.
-It's not particularly dynamic or flashy, and most golfers just don't get excited about spending time developing correct posture.
-However, establishing the proper body angles at address–and maintaining them throughout the swing–is absolutely crucial to solid ballstriking and good shotmaking.
+It’s not particularly dynamic or flashy, and most golfers just don’t get excited about spending time developing correct posture.
+However, establishing the proper body angles at address, including what I call the secondary angle–and maintaining them throughout the swing–is absolutely crucial to solid ballstriking and good shotmaking.

 Once this angle is created, it’s of great importance to maintain it throughout the entire backswing and downswing.
 When the secondary spine angle is lost (usually on the initial takeaway), it affects more skilled and less skilled players differently.
 When skilled players lose the secondary angle, they tend to reverse pivot, that is, keep an excessive amount of weight on the front leg throughout the backswing.
 An indication that this is occurring is the left knee moving out over the left foot instead of backward toward the ball on the backswing.